Top 10 Highest Ranked Identity Theft Protection for 2023

 IDnotify offers three plan options for consumers to select from for their needs.
 They include the Essential Plan for $9.99 per month, the Select plan for $17.99 per month, and the Premier plan for $25.99 per month.

 The Essential plan provides internet surveillance, social network monitoring, identity restoration services and lost wallet services.
-It’s very basic in terms of coverage and may not work well for seniors who want more protection for their financial information.
+It’s very basic in terms of coverage and may not work well for older adults who want more protection for their financial information.
 The Select plan does a better job of this.
 It provides one-bureau protection along with the previously mentioned services in the Essential plan.
 It goes further by offering change of address monitoring, court recovers and booking monitoring, and Social Security monitoring.
 Identity theft insurance is available at this level.
 The most comprehensive plan, the Premier plan, offers all of these services along with non-credit loan monitoring (such as payday loans), sex offender monitoring, financial account take over and others.
 It also provides three-bureau protection for you.
 The Premier plan also offers a monthly VantageScore update.
-For seniors who want comprehensive monitoring, this is the best option overall.
+For older individuals who want comprehensive monitoring, this is the best option overall.

 There are a wide range of benefits to IDnotify.
 It allows users to lock their Experian credit file if they do not want anyone looking at their credit.
 It also provides $1 million in identity theft insurance at the Select level.
 This ensures that any and all losses can be recovered by those who need to file a claim.
 Users can also trust the Select and Premier plans to offer dark web protections.

 When it comes to identity theft, the main goal is to avoid becoming a victim in the first place.
-However, it’s important to keep in mind that no matter how diligent one is about shredding their mail and keeping online information private that it only takes one slip up—that may not be the victim’s fault whatsoever—for personal information to compromised.
+However, it’s important to keep in mind that no matter how diligent one is about shredding their mail and keeping online information private that it only takes one slip up—that may not be the victim’s fault whatsoever—for personal information to be compromised.

-In fact, in the majority of ID theft incidences, the victim has no idea they’ve been targeted until tremendous damage has been done to their credit and reputation.
+In fact, in the majority of ID theft incidents, the victim has no idea they’ve been targeted until tremendous damage has been done to their credit and reputation.
 This is why identity theft protection services can be an invaluable tool.
 These companies offer comprehensive credit and identification monitoring that alert customers when any suspicious activity is occurring concerning any of their personal information.
-Such services are highly beneficial for seniors who are greater risk of becoming a target for scammers.
+Such services are highly beneficial for seniors who are at greater risk of becoming a target for scammers.

 Here are several key theft protection options the elderly should look for when considering identity theft monitoring services.

 The best place to explore and enroll for identity theft protection services is online, but these companies are also available by phone.
 Occasionally, companies will send out mailings or put up door flyers advertising services.
-We recommend doing your homework first while keeping these five top companies in mind when you need ID theft protection for yourself or a loved one.
+We recommend doing your homework first while keeping these top companies in mind when you need ID theft protection for yourself or a loved one.

 While this comprehensive guide for senior identity theft protection covers a wide range of concerns and top-quality solutions, it’s important that you take time to do a bit of research to ensure that the program meets your specific needs.
-Remember, con artists and identity thieves rely on certain aspects when targeting seniors: that they are unaware of how information can be stolen and used, that they are vulnerable and that they don’t have identity theft security solutions in place.
+Remember, con artists and identity thieves rely on certain aspects when targeting older adults: that they are unaware of how information can be stolen and used, that they are vulnerable and that they don’t have identity theft security solutions in place.
 Be aware and be prepared—consider investing in ID protection today.